programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 print(dfmat_all)
 ```

 You may want to adjust these values to optimize the model for your own data.
-Consult the quanteda documentation on [dfm_trim](https://quanteda.io/reference/dfm_trim.html) for additional optimization options.
+Consult the `quanteda` documentation on [dfm_trim](https://quanteda.io/reference/dfm_trim.html) for additional optimization options.

 #### Verification

-After optimizing the corpus, it is helpful to manually review the 25 most-frequently occurring words in the corpus to give you a sense of the comments’ substance overall.
+After optimizing the corpus, it is helpful to manually review the 25 most frequently occurring words to get a sense of the comments’ overall substance.

 If you notice words among those that have limited semantic meaning, consider adding those words to your stopwords list, and running the subsequent code again.
-For example, you might consider removing a contraction like “didnt” - although, as you will see later, these common words have relatively little impact on the overall model compared with rare but very polarizing words.
+For example, you might consider removing a contraction like “didn't” - although, as you will see later, these common words have relatively little impact on the overall model, compared to rare but very polarizing words.

-The following lines of code print the most-frequently occurring 25 words for manual review:
+The following lines of code print the most frequently occurring 25 words for manual review:

 ```
 topWords <- topfeatures(dfmat_all, 25, decreasing = TRUE) %>% names() %>% sort()
 topWords
 ```

-After fine-tuning the most-frequently occurring 25 words in the corpus, you can move onto creating the Wordfish model.
+After fine-tuning the most frequently occurring 25 words in the corpus, you can move onto creating the Wordfish model.

 ### Build Wordfish Model

-When you are building your Wordfish model, some computers may take a while to process the data.
-Depending on the number of documents in your corpus, and the number of times the model iterates, it may take some time to generate.
-Remember - at this point, more iterations are a good sign, so be patient.
+Some computers may take a while to process the data when building the Wordfish model, depending on the number of documents in your corpus, and the number of times the model iterates.
+Remember: at this point, more iterations are a good sign, so be patient.

 The following code creates a Wordfish model based on the corpus of unique comments you have assembled: